gastonstat/relic-stat133/syllabus.md

 ### Resources

-There is no required textbook for this course.
+There is no required textbook.
 Instead, there are various resources that you can check (see list below).
 I will also point out other appropriate resources during the course.